-They plan to expand, perhaps to a Bellville location.
+They are considering the idea of brewing bigger batches at another brewery but Langebaan remains their stronghold for the time being.
 Already, The Biggest Little Beer Shop in Willowbridge, Bellville offers their biggest beer: Baas van die Plaas.
-This is a Double Indian Pale Ale (or IPA).
+This is a Double India Pale Ale (or IPA).

 Once seated, it was time for our mother of all beer tastings to begin.
 For R60, you can enjoy six 100 ml beer tastings.
 This provides a wonderful sense of Black Eagle Brewing Co’s fine beers, while still offering a very affordable and well-priced outing.

 If all that beer tasting helps you work up an appetite, then you have a choice of eats too.
 Tuck into Rootstock potato crisps (R12 for a small bag, R30 for a large) or savour a delicious cold meat, cheese and preserve platter.
 Platters are R95 (for one person) or R180 (for two people sharing).

 Aside from curing growling tummies, their platters are also great with your beers.
 They help to clear your palate, and, as with wine tasting, enhance the different beer flavours.

 We enjoyed sharing the Eagle snack platter for one (R95).
 Even between two people, it was a good deal, with plenty for us both to enjoy.

 The platter goodies are locally sourced too.
 The excellent meats are courtesy of master meat curer, Richard Bosman

 Hugo mentioned looking to source more regionally in the future, like Darling.
 But, either way, you’ll be enjoying local eats… and in this case, local is lekker.